abuhabuh/flask-datadog-monitor/README.md

 - Test DataDog account is create and API Key is available

 Running
-1. Update docker-compose.yml in test-app directory and set API Key for dd-agent
-1. Build and run docker compose: docker-compose build && docker-compose up
+1. Set DATADOG_API_KEY in env vars
+1. Set DATADOG_APP_KEY in env vars
+1. `make sync-datadog`: this applies monitoring configs to datadog acnt
+1. `make local-up`: this builds app and dd-agent containers and runs them locally

 ### Running auto terraform generator